Matthias-Merzenich/qfind/readme.txt

    2.0, 2 March 2021
       Add ability to save and restore depth-first extensions Remove naive search order option
+   2.1, 3 May 2021
+      Automate whether to enable lookahead caching based on speed Change -a and -z options to toggles
+      Replace Python script with Lua script
+      Fix bug causing redundant output

 ------------------------------------------------------------------------------
 Matthias Merzenich